-3.5 Reporting results
+3.5 Reporting results:

-Report the exact portion of food taken for analysis and report results in parts per million (ppm).
+Report the exact portion of food taken for analysis and report results in mg/kg or parts per million (ppm).

-- 3.5.1Raw Agricultural Commodities: Report the results as ppm on portion examined, except report raw milk on fat basis. - 3.5.2 Processed foods: Report the results as ppm on portion examined, except for dairy products and concentrates. - 3.5.3 Dairy products: Report results as ppm on a fat basis, except report residues in low fat dairy products (e.g. skim milk, buttermilk, nonfat dried milk, uncreamed cottage cheese) on a whole as is basis. - 3.5.4 Concentrated and Dehydrated Products: Report results as ppm on as is basis.
+3.5.1 Raw Agricultural Commodities: Report the results as mg/kg or ppm on portion examined, except report raw milk on fat basis.

+3.5.2 Processed foods: Report the results as mg/kg or ppm on portion examined, except for dairy products and concentrates.

+3.5.3 Dairy products: Report results as mg/kg or ppm on a fat basis, except report residues in low fat dairy products (e.g. skim milk, buttermilk, nonfat dried milk, uncreamed cottage cheese) on a whole as is basis.

+3.5.4 Concentrated and Dehydrated Products: Report results as mg/kg or ppm on as is basis.
 Where significant residues are encountered on concentrates which must be reconstituted to the whole product basis before consumption, it is useful to calculate to the whole basis and record both results.

-3.6 Analytical limits of quantitation and detection
+3.6 Analytical limits of quantitation and detection:

-When a method is used in a specified way, the lowest concentration in the sample of a residue producing a response of sufficient magnitude for reliable measurement is referred to as the limit of quantitation.
+When a method is used in a specified way, the lowest concentration in the sample of a residue producing a response of sufficient magnitude (S/N = 10:1) for reliable measurement is referred to as the limit of quantitation.
 Residues causing recognizable GLC peaks (or other type detector response) below the limit of quantitation may still be within the limit of detection though not within the limit of quantitation.
-These findings are reported as Trace.
+These findings are reported as Trace or below limit of quantitation (BLQ).
 Below that level, residues whose peaks cannot be distinguished from the baseline with confidence are considered not detected.